delta-12/PretoFlyteFC/README.md

 # NOTE: THIS README IS STILL IN PROGRESS.

 This note will be removed to indicate that the README is finished.
 While this note remains, it should be assumed that this README is still a work in progress.
+I would greatly appreciate final consideration after this note has been removed.

 ## Table of Contents